Paheli (2005 film): Plot

-On the way to the king they meet an old shepherd, Gadariya who helps them out.
-He gives three tests in front of the real Kishan.
-He says the one who can pick up hot coals will prove himself as Bhanwalal's real son, the one who can gather the sheep in time will prove himself as the real husband of the bride, and the one who can enter his water-bottle will prove himself as the real lover of the bride.
-Kishan tries his best to perform the first two, which the ghost does not even bother to try.
-When the shepherd says 'the real lover of the bride', the ghost performs the third, impossible feat and enters the water bottle, simply to prove his love for Lachchi.
-Thus, the real Kishan is found out.
-The shepherd quickly closes his bottle so the ghost cannot come out of it.
-Following this revelation, the real Kishan throws away the bottle in the middle of the desert, and everyone returns home.
+Kishanlal's family is unable to determine which of the doppelgangers is the real Kishanlal (the ghost refusing to confess) and decides to visit the raja so that he can arbitrate.
+On their way to the raja, Kishanlal's family meets an old shepherd, Gadariya (Amitabh Bachchan), who helps them out by placing three tests in front of the real Kishanlal.
+He tells everyone that the one who can lift hot coals will prove himself as Bhanwarlal's real son, the one who can gather his sheep in time will prove himself as the real husband of Lachchi, and the one who can enter his water bottle will prove himself as the real lover of Lachchi.
+Kishanlal tries his best to perform the first two, which the ghost does not even bother to try.
+When Gadariya states "the real lover of Lachchi," the ghost performs the third, impossible feat and enters the water bottle, simply to prove his love for Lachchi.
+In this way, the real Kishanlal is discovered, and Gadariya quickly closes his bottle so that the ghost would be unable to exit it.

+Following this revelation, the real Kishanlal throws away the bottle in the middle of the desert, and everyone returns home.
 Lachchi is devastated over the loss of the ghost.

-In the very end, it is revealed that the ghost has escaped the bottle and taken control of Kishan's body to live with her.
-While Lachchi tries to confess to her husband that the ghost had not actually fooled her, the ghost exposes his identity to Lachchi by reminding her of the name they were originally going to give their daughter.
-Thus, Lachchi starts living happily with both her real husband and her ghost lover in the same body.
-The puppets end the story, remarking that this is a very old folk tale.
+In a twist ending, it is revealed that the ghost had already escaped from the bottle and taken possession of Kishanlal's body to live with Lachchi.
+While Lachchi tries to confess to her husband that the ghost had not betrayed her and she did cheat him with ghost, the ghost exposes his identity to Lachchi by reminding her of the name they were originally going to give their daughter.
+Thus, Lachchi begins living happily with both her real husband and her ghost lover in the same body.
+The two puppets end the story, remarking that this is a very old folk tale.